-- start the rapport-building process
+- To start the rapport-building process

-- establish credibility
+- To establish credibility

-- build and maintain trust
+- To build and maintain trust

 How can you use the Probe step to establish credibility and trust?
 After all, all you’re doing is asking questions.
 In fact, because all you’re doing is asking questions and not selling is the key to building trust with your prospect.
 You establish yourself as less a salesperson and more a resource person.

 The quality of your questions establishes your credibility.
 The better and more meaningful your questions are, the higher your credibility.
 Of course, the reverse is also true.
 Ask dumb or irrelevant questions and your credibility goes down.